 Legal action to recover a debt must generally be commenced within six years of the date when the debt arose.
 That time may be counted from when the debt was repayable, or from the date of a payment or of a default in repayments.

 Letter of Demand

-Before starting any kind of legal action the parties should try to negotiate a settlement.
-This may save time and money.
-If negotiation does not resolve the matter, the first step in debt recovery is usually to send a letter of demand to the person who owes the money.
+Before starting any legal action, parties should try to negotiate a settlement.
+If negotiation does not resolve the matter, the first step in debt recovery is to send a letter of demand to the party who owes the money.

 The Minor Civil Division

 The Minor Civil Division of the Magistrates Court is designed to deal with minor cases as cheaply and simply as possible.
 The maximum amount that can be sued for in this division is $5,000.

 In the Minor Civil Division, parties cannot be represented by a lawyer unless they both agree, or the magistrate approves it.
 The magistrate cannot give this approval unless they are satisfied that the other party will not be disadvantaged.